 Because community management does tend to touch on a little of this and a little of that, it’s easy to get off track.
 However, if you’re looking to hire someone to handle your online community, or if you think you might want to do this sort of thing for a living, it’s probably a good idea to have a picture of what a community manager’s job actually entails.
 It’s probably not what you think.

-Here’s what you might think community management is – and here’s where you’d be wrong
+Here’s what you might think community management is, but it isnt

 A common complaint among brand new community managers is that their superiors have no idea what to do with them.
 They think they need a community manager and they know it has something to do with being online, but that’s where it ends.
 Many community managers are lumped in with other departments, but really managing a community and strategizing community programs is a department into itself.